Clinics

 Terms of Reference Discipline and Discipline Appeal Committees

-Code for Unofficiated Matches
+Guidelines for Unofficiated Matches

 Late Withdrawal / Failure to Complete Policy

-Tennis Canada and its provincial partners feel strongly that in entering a tournament a player accepts the responsibility for it.
+Tennis Canada and its provincial partners feel strongly that by entering a tournament a player accepts the responsibility for it.
 Specifically, once a commitment to playing a tournament is made, it is the player’s responsibility to follow-through and to compete in the tournament.
-Thus, a National policy has been created for “Late withdrawals and failure to complete required tournament events” which has been added to the “Rules of the Court”.
+Thus, a National policy has been created for “Late withdrawals and failure to complete required tournament events,” which has been added to the “Rules of the Court”.
 This policy applies to Junior events only.

 Policy for Late Withdrawal and Failure to Complete Required Tournament Events – Nov 2017